 If you are unable to get a test; have not received your results or if your results come back as inconclusive, you must continue to self-isolate for the full 10-day period.
 You will only be allowed to return to JigsawPlus after this period of self-isolation is complete and if you feel well enough to do so.

-We operate four distinct bubbles within JigsawPlus and have created separate staffroom areas within these bubbles.
+We operate three distinct bubbles within JigsawPlus and have created separate staffroom areas within these bubbles.